LET'S PLAY

 Checkmate

-→ The king is under attack and has no legal moves.
+The king is under attack and has no legal moves (any and all movements of King or other pieces result in the opponent eliminating the king on their next turn).
 The game immediately ends with a win for the attacking player.
+Lay the King down to signal defeat.

 Stalemate